tymyrddin/blue/source/docs/active/design/tactics.md

 ## Decoys: The art of wasting attackers' time

 Decoys exist to lead cybercriminals on a merry dance away from your actual assets.
-Honeypots and honeynets—carefully crafted digital facades—serve two purposes:
+Honeypots and honeynets, carefully crafted digital facades, serve two purposes:

 * Annoy attackers by recording their every misstep.
 * Educate defenders by revealing their tools, techniques, and (lack of) patience.

-The right honeypot depends entirely on your environment and—more importantly—how much schadenfreude you want from your logs.
+The right honeypot depends entirely on your environment and, more importantly, how much schadenfreude you want from your logs.

 ## @Home: Honeyclients for the curious

 A honeyclient pretends to be a tragically outdated browser, eagerly lapping up exploits like a drunk accepting free drinks.
-Thug remains a delightful weekend project—just don’t blame us when your ISP emails about "suspicious activity."
+Thug remains a delightful weekend project, just don’t blame us when your ISP emails about "suspicious activity."

 *Nothing says ‘hobby’ like intentionally infecting a VM for science.*